Emmanuel Emenike: Loan to West Ham United

-Olympiakos
+Olympiacos

 On 6 July 2017, Emenike joined Greek champions Olympiacos for a fee of €3.8 million on a two-year deal.
 On 25 July 2017, Emenike made his first appearance for the club, scoring a last minute goal, helping Olympiacos to a 3–1 victory against FK Partizan, in the 1st leg of the UEFA Champions League third qualifying round.
-On 19 September 2017, thanks to a brace scored by Emenike at second half, Olympiacos won 2-1 Asteras Tripoli, at this 2017-18 Greek Cup clash, at Georgios Karaiskakis Stadium.
+On 19 September 2017, thanks to a brace scored by Emenike at second half, Olympiacos won 2–1 against Asteras Tripoli, at this 2017-18 Greek Cup clash, at Georgios Karaiskakis Stadium.

-Since November 2017, the future of Emenike is up in the air, less than three weeks before the opening of the winter transfer market.
-According to various sources, the Olympiacos striker is under orders to train alone even though he is not recovering from any injury.
-In all likelihood, Emenike is set to depart the Superleague Greece champions in the January transfer window, with CSKA Moscow mentioned as a possible destination.
-The striker had complained of being unsafe at his home in Greece and Olympiacos were forced to hire extra security to protect him.
+In November 2017 Emenike was reportedly under orders to train alone even though he was not recovering from any injury and was linked with a move away from Olympiacos with CSKA Moscow mentioned as a possible destination.
+Emenike had complained of being unsafe at his home in Greece and Olympiacos were forced to hire extra security to protect him.

-On 29 December 2017, Emenike has thanked Turkish giants Galatasaray for their brave step in reaching out to embattled former Arsenal and Ivorian defender, Emmanuel Eboue, who lost a bitter divorce battle, with his wife Aurelie awarded all of their assets, had to hide from cops and bailiffs after being ordered by a judge to transfer his remaining Enfield home in England to his wife.
+On 29 December 2017, Emenike thanked Turkish giants Galatasaray for their brave step in reaching out to embattled former Arsenal and Ivorian defender, Emmanuel Eboue, who lost a bitter divorce battle, with his wife Aurelie awarded all of their assets, had to hide from cops and bailiffs after being ordered by a judge to transfer his remaining Enfield home in England to his wife.

 On 17 July 2018, he mutually resolved his contract with Olympiacos.

 Loan to Las Palmas

 On the last day of the winter transfer window 2018, Emenike agreed to play on loan from Olympiacos to Las Palmas until the end of the season as he had not much playing time in Olympiacos matches.

-Few days after his signing the Spanish club have announced that Emenike is now being treated for a knee problem and no date has been fixed for his return to action.
+Few days after his signing the Spanish club have announced that Emenike is now being treated for a knee problem and no date was fixed for his return to action.
 “An MRI scan was conducted the same night which indicated the presence of an osteochondral lesion at the level of the internal femoral condyle and swelling of the internal lateral ligament,” Las Palmas explained.

 Westerlo

-On 27 August 2019, Emenike started to trials with Belgian 2nd division outfit K.V.C.
-Westerlo, for a potential contract.
-On 16 September 2019, he has signed with the club.
+On 27 August 2019, Emenike started to trials with Belgian 2nd division outfit Westerlo, for a potential contract.
+On 16 September 2019, he signed with the club.
 Westerlo became his 10th professional club.
-On 14 November 2019, Westerlo released Emenike, following 5 games played for the club, due to "not bringing the level that both parties had intended" by the pertinent official club statement.
+On 14 November 2019, Westerlo released Emenike, following five games played for the club, due to "not bringing the level that both parties had intended" by the pertinent official club statement.